daarnolducsd/ep5book/docs/05-week5.md

 ## Conclusion

 In this final section we will summarize what we have learned so far and then present additional results from Lowes and Montero (2021).
-The goal of Lowes and Montero (2021) is to understand how medical campaigns in Africa between 1921-1956 impact perceptions of medicine today Colonial medical campaigns undertaken to prevent sleeping sickness often forced medical treatment.
+The goal of Lowes and Montero (2021) is to understand how medical campaigns in Africa between 1921-1956 impact perceptions of medicine today.
+Colonial medical campaigns undertaken to prevent sleeping sickness often forced medical treatment.
 The treatments both had questionable efficacy and came with severe side effects.
 Lowes and Montero (2021) utilize newly digitized French military records in order to measure the exposure of a region to medical campaigns in the past, and combine this information with health surveys to understand the impact of past campaigns on health behaviors today.

 What we have explored is how exposure to these campaigns impacted the choice to refuse a blood test.
 While this blood test was free to survey participants, and had overall high takeup, some individuals rejected the blood test.
 This could be one proxy for trust in modern medicine.
 We found in the prior section that areas with more exposure to medical campaigns were more likely to refuse the blood test.